AbhishekRP2002/Sorting-Visualizer/README.md

 # Sorting-Visualizer
-An in-browser functional JavaScript application for visualizing various sorting algorithms
+An in-browser functional JavaScript application for visualizing  various sorting algorithms and understanding the underlying concepts with corresponding Time complexities.